-A powerful practice encouraging the participant(s) to show appreciation by saying thank you to someone like a classmate, school custodian or a local barista.
+A powerful practice that encourages the participant(s) to show appreciation to others by saying thank you to someone like a classmate, sibling or someone at your local grocery store.

-Often, we forget to thank the people in our lives who are present for us in those small, everyday moments.
-In giving thanks to the people in our life, you also open the door to receiving their thanks in return.
+Often, we forget to thank the people in our lives who are present for us in small, everyday moments.
+In giving thanks to the people in our life, we also open the door to receiving their thanks in return.

 - Ask participant(s) to think about a person that they appreciate.

-- On a plain piece of paper or notecard, the participant(s) should express their thanks by highlighting the reasons why.
+- On a plain piece of paper or notecard, the participant(s) should express their thanks by highlighting the reasons why they appreciate this person.
 It could be for an encouraging word, a task done well, or an extra step taken.

-- Encourage the participant(s) to use their creativity through drawing a picture, adding a poem or even an inspirational quote which reflects their sentiment.
+- Invite the participant(s) to use their creativity through drawing a picture, adding a poem or even an inspirational quote which reflects their sentiment.

 - Once the activity has concluded, the participant(s) share their experience using the suggested conversation starters as a jumping off point.

 - How did it feel to express your gratitude?
 Did anything surprise you?